DataDog/IDE-SHEPHERD-extension/README.md

 IDE Shepherd now **automatically configures the Datadog Agent** when you enable telemetry for the first time:

-1. Open the IDE Shepherd sidebar in VS Code
+1. Open the IDE Shepherd sidebar in VS Code or Cursor
 2. Navigate to **Settings → Datadog Telemetry**
 3. Click on **Telemetry: Disabled** to enable it
 4. IDE Shepherd will automatically: